iron-vault-plugin/iron-vault/docs/Other Features/Settings.md

 ### General

 * **Use character system**: when enabled, this will look for an active [[Characters|Character]] file when making moves and doing other game operations.
 If disabled, Iron Vault will still work, but will prompt you for values of, for example, your stats.
 This is a good setting to disable if you only wish to use a particular subset of Iron Vault features, like [[Mechanics Blocks]] or the [[Sidebar]] but don't really care to use the various [[Commands/index|Commands]].
+* **Always prompt for active character**: If enabled, the plugin will always prompt when taking an action where an active character is required, if there are multiple characters in the campaign.
+Otherwise, it will remember the last used active character.
+You can also change the active character with the [[Pick active character]] command.
 * **Reset to default**: returns all settings to their default values.

 ### Rulesets